 Lochboisdale is the main village and port of entry into South Uist by ferry and only a short drive from us.
 Its seafaring heritage, growing from the herring fisheries in the 19th century provides lots of local history and interest.
 If arriving by private yacht the Lochboisdale Harbour has all the facilities you need and the South Uist Tourist Info Centre is based on Pier Road

-Loch Druidibeg and the surrounding landscape presents one of the best places in the Hebrides to see a full range of island wildlife and scenery.
-A self guided trail by the Loch and through the croftland provides plenty of opportunities for photography.
+Loch Druidibeag and the surrounding landscape presents one of the best places in the Hebrides to see a full range of island wildlife and scenery.
+A self guided trail by the Loch and through the croft land provides plenty of opportunities for photography.
 Eagles, hen harrier and merlin are often seen in this area along with the famous Shetland ponies!

 There are fishing, running, cycling and traditional Scottish dancing opportunities all nearby.
 Grogarry Lodge just 11miles away offers many shooting, stalking & fishing activities.
-Access points to the Hebridean Cycle network all on the doorstep
+Access points to the Hebridean Cycle network all on the doorstep.
+Horse Riding is also available at Uist Community Riding School

 The Kildonan Museum is a heritage and cultural amenity which includes a museum, a craft shop, a Fèis room for ceilidhs, music and dance, a café and an archaeology room.
 A great day out check out their What's On page to see what's going on during your stay